BacemDallel/Cafe---Wfi/README.md

 ## Endpoints and Usage

-For detailed information on the API's endpoints, request and response formats, authentication, and usage instructions, please refer to the [API Documentation](link_to_documentation.md).
+For detailed information on the API's endpoints, request and response formats, authentication, and usage instructions, please refer to the [[API Documentation](link_to_documentation.md)](https://documenter.getpostman.com/view/31833531/2s9Ykn8hEQ).

 ## Installation and Setup